HighIander/smart-element-extension/README.md

 ## Install in Google Chrome

-1. Download and unzip the Smart Element release ZIP.
+1. Download the Smart Element ZIP from the [Smart Element v1.0.0 release page](https://github.com/HighIander/smart-element-extension/releases/tag/1.0.0) and unzip it.
 2. Open Chrome.
 3. Go to `chrome://extensions`.
 4. Enable **Developer mode** using the switch in the upper-right corner.